 With more than $70 billion in cash, Apple could buy out struggling Research In Motion, Nokia, Motorola and HTC.
-But for now the iPhone maker is setting its sights on putting the kibosh on Samsung's mobile
+But for now the iPhone maker is setting its sights on putting the kibosh on Samsung's mobile-phone designs.

 Apple on Thursday amended the complaint it filed against Samsung in April.
 Apple still maintains that the mobile-device maker is using too many Apple ideas in its products.
 But Apple has found something more to beef about.

 In April, Apple flat-out accused Samsung of stealing ideas from the iPad and the iPhone.
 Apple filed suit in U.S. District Court in Northern California alleging Samsung trespassed on its patents and its trademark with the Galaxy product line, which includes the Galaxy S smartphone and the Galaxy Tab tablet.

 More Devices, More Infringements

 Now Apple is adding more trespasses to the list, focusing on Samsung's Nexus 4G, Sidekick, Galaxy Tab 10.1, Droid Charge, and eight other devices.
 In all, Apple said 15 of Samsung's devices "slavishly" copy the iPhone and iPad.
 Apple added three new violated patents to the suit, including a touchscreen-related patent, a UI-related patent, and a multi-touch hardware patent.

 Apple is also accusing Samsung of unfair competition.
 The iPad maker seeks injunctions as well as actual and punitive damages against its one-time ally.
 Apple also wants the court to rule that the alleged infringement was willful.
 Samsung hasn't responded to the latest accusations, but previously said it would "respond actively to this legal action taken against us through appropriate legal measures to protect our intellectual property."